To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible, they sign the first offer they get.

-Maybe they already know the offered compensation package, and maybe knowing their basic salary is going to be bigger than what they received previously was enough.
+Maybe they already know the offered compensation package.
+And maybe knowing their basic salary is going to be bigger than what they received before was enough.

 But money isn’t the only item you’re agreeing to when you accept a job offer.